dmnkvd/from-where-we-know/README.md

 - 	presave pop out - minimase option - title, date, prelink, img\

 -	ABOUT\
 -   text, members, imgs from grid to slider\

 -	MERCH\
- - subpages with "products" - link with the form\
+-   subpages with "products" - link with the form - one page - form selector button\

 -	ALBUMS\
--   two types\
+-   two types - images\

 -   Current album - subpages for singles\
 -   Past albums - one page for entire album\